 The Katherine community decided there must be another avenue - Thomason Opie from Katherine Youth Justice Reinvestment Group

 This research project is intended to provide preliminary information to invest in a more comprehensive four-stage youth Justice Reinvestment process in Katherine.
-Justice Reinvestment is an internationally recognised approach that focuses on transforming justice services and systems to focus on prevention and early intervention with the intent of reducing incarceration.
+Justice Reinvestment (JR) is an internationally recognised approach that focuses on transforming justice services and systems to focus on prevention and early intervention with the intent of reducing incarceration.
 JR is a framework or methodology that seeks to tackle the rising rates of imprisonment through a community development approach: enabling local communities to identify and implement initiatives and strategies likely to have some impact on reducing incarceration.
 A key component of JR involves the diversion of a portion of correctional funding used to incarcerate people, to instead be spent inside that community to enact positive change – both in and out of the justice system.

 This project provides baseline information to assist with stages 1 and 2 of the JR process, including: